Logistic Regression: Overview and Applications

 • Accuracy: The ratio of correct predictions to total observations

-• Precision: The proportion of true positive predictions
+• Precision: The proportion of accurate optimistic predictions

 • Recall: The proportion of actual positives correctly identified